LeonDoungala22/LeonDoungala22/README.md

 ---

 ## 🚨 Note on Professional Work
 This portfolio showcases my personal projects.
-For more advanced work, I contribute to repositories under the **professional GitHub profile** of the company I currently work for.
+For more advanced work, I contribute to repositories are privated of the company I currently work for.
 Due to confidentiality, these projects cannot be disclosed publicly.

 ---